Knights of Columbus

 Click the logo to make a donation to our team!

-Under the dedicated leadership of Brother Ralph Miele and in partnership with the Kiwanis Club of Salem, NH, Council 4442 is pleased to support and participate in the American Cancer Society's annual Relay for Life.
+Under the dedicated leadership of Brother MIchael Banks and in partnership with the Kiwanis Club of Salem, NH, Council 4442 is pleased to support and participate in the American Cancer Society's annual Relay for Life.

 Courtesy of the Relay for Life Event Website: